-Although caring for a person you are close to has many positives and can be very rewarding, it an also be a lot to take on.
-Caring can be tiring and stressful and it is so important to look after your own physical and mental well being.
-If you are feeling run down or exhausted, it is even harder to undertake your caring responsibilities.
+Although caring for a person you are close to has many positives and can be rewarding, it can also be a lot to take on.
+It is important that you look after your own physical and mental wellbeing, as caring can be tiring and stressful.
+When you’re feeling run down or exhausted, it can be even harder to undertake your caring responsibilities.

 A Carer's Assessment

 A carer’s assessment is the council’s way of working out how to support you in your role as a carer.
-In Surrey, this is carried out via an online self-assessment tool which looks into the impact caring responsibilities have on your life.
+In Surrey, this is carried out via an online self-assessment tool, which looks into the impact caring responsibilities have on your life.

-Find Carer Support Groups in Surrey:
+Find Carer Support Groups in Surrey

 Action for Carers Surrey